SirMphuthi/cps-bonazonke/README.md

 ## 3. Local Setup and Installation

-To get the project running on your local machine, please follow these steps.
-You will need Python 3.8+ and PostgreSQL installed.
+To get the project running on your local machine, you will need Python 3.8+ and the necessary build tools.

 #### Step 1: Clone the Repository
 ```bash